-Transfer of Credit
+Transfer of Credit Policy

-The University of Arkansas at Pine Bluff records all courses and grades, transferred from regionally accredited four-year colleges and/or universities, as received.
+The University of Arkansas at Pine Bluff records all courses and grades transferred from regionally accredited four-year colleges and/or universities as received.
 A maximum of 68 hours is accepted from regionally accredited two-year colleges.

 The University of Arkansas at Pine Bluff participates in the Arkansas Course Transfer System (ACTS) provided by the Arkansas Department of Higher Education.
 The ACTS system is a postsecondary education resource service that provides comparable course information to facilitate student transfer within Arkansas public colleges and universities.
 Comparable courses within ACTS are guaranteed to transfer for full credit to any Arkansas public institution.
 Students may use the ACTS database to obtain faculty-generated comparable course information for a number of courses offered at public institutions in Arkansas.

-.
-Then, press the “Continue” button at the bottom of the page to begin the process.
-The next page, labeled ACTS Student Transfer, will give you the opportunity to view transferable courses by selecting the institution that you are transferring from and the institution that you are transferring to.
+To access course transfer information in ACTS, go to http://acts.adhe.edu/studenttransferinfo.aspx; then, press the “Continue” button at the bottom of the page to begin the process.
+The next page, labeled ACTS Student Transfer provides opportunity to view transferable courses by selecting the institution transferring from and the institution transferring to.
 Follow the instructions given.

 - If the report lists a course, the course is guaranteed to transfer if UAPB has a comparable course.

 - If the report states “No Comparable Course,” the course is not guaranteed to transfer.
 Contact the Registrar’s Office for further information as it is possible that the course will not transfer.

-- Transferability of courses taken prior to January 1, 2007, is at the discretion of UAPB per the Arkansas Department of Higher Education.
+- Transferability of courses taken prior to January 1, 2007 is at the discretion of UAPB per the Arkansas Department of Higher Education.

 Any course taken for credit at another regionally accredited institution while a student is enrolled at UAPB must have prior written permission of the student’s advisor, department chair, and dean in order for that credit to be accepted toward the fulfillment of degree requirements.
 A student cannot transfer credit earned at a junior or community college beyond the sophomore year.
 An exception may be granted if a student lacked a subject in the freshman or sophomore year.
 Permission from the advisor, department chairperson and dean will be required.
 The Request for Concurrent Enrollment or Transfer of College Credits form (AA Form 12) must be completed by academic departments and submitted to the Registrar’s Office for acceptance and awarding of credits.
 Concurrent transfer credits must not exceed university course load limitations in accordance with academic load standards per term.